CFP: Present Past: Time, Memory, and the Negotiation of Historical Justice

 To submit a paper proposal, please submit a 350-word abstract that includes the title of your paper, a description of the topic you intend to discuss, your e-mail address and a brief bio (2-4 sentences).
 If you are interested in participating in the Genocide Prevention panel, please indicate this in your submission.
 Please note that travel grants may be available for participants in the Genocide Prevention session (and only for this session).

-The deadline for submitting abstracts is May 15.
+The deadline for submitting abstracts has been extended to June 20.
 Please e-mail your submission as a single document to firstname.lastname@example.org.

 Acceptances will be announced (and e-mails sent) in August 2017.
 Please note that all rooms are equipped with basic A/V equipment (projector, screen and speakers) for presentation needs.
 Please have any digital presentation you have prepared saved to a flash drive and to your laptop for easy access.
 Please also note that no presentations can be made in absentia or by Skype; all presenters must be present and must be able to present in English.
 Please e-mail further questions to email@example.com.